 When the students reach Grade 9, they get career guidance.
 And they are thus able to choose their subjects accordingly.
 Such guidance continues until the student enters college.

-Vocational training is provided in four broad areas:
+Vocational training is provided in four broad areas

-Curriculum is divided into two categories.
+Further, the curriculum is divided into two categories.
 The first category is ‘academic’/ ‘advanced’.
 This prepares students for university.
 The next category is ‘general/applied’.
 This prepares students for a trade school or a community college.

 Subjects taught: the Arts, Mathematics, Science, Canada and the world, English, French, computer studies, business studies, native languages, guidance, and career education, technological education, Physical Education, etc.